 Briony, NYJO Student

 Every term, we ask our young musicians to let us know how they feel we are doing!
-This year, with 1 being ‘not at all’ and 10 as ‘yes, definitely’, we asked our participants whether they felt supported and welcomed within our Saturday programmes.
+In 2022, with 1 being ‘not at all’ and 10 as ‘yes, definitely’, we asked our participants whether they felt supported and welcomed within our Saturday programmes.
 Their mean response was 9.28.
-We are very proud of all the young people that we work with, and it an absolute joy to see them every Saturday and watch their progression, enthusiasm, and love of music develop;
+We are very proud of all the young people that we work with, and it is an absolute joy to see them every Saturday and watch their progression, enthusiasm, and love of music develop;

 I’ve felt very fortunate to be surrounded by amazing musicians, and I think that the environment at NYJO – which has fostered creativity and improvisation – has allowed my confidence and musical ideas to grow.